-The Orwell Youth Prize aims to inspire and support the next generation of politically engaged young writers.
+The Orwell Youth Prize aims to increase writing confidence, engagement in social issues and access to higher education among young people, inspiring and support the next generation of politically engaged young writers.

 Orwell’s values of integrity, truthfulness and fairness are an ideal foundation to introduce young people to the power of language.
 His writing resonates with the young, who can relate his focus on justice and deprivation to their own experience.